bioperl/p5-bpwrapper/README.md

 Internally, bp-utils follow a "Wrap, don't Write" design principle.
 That is, we have full faith in the robustness of the BioPerl development framework.
 As such, bp-utils methods should ALL be wrappers to BioPerl methdos so that exceptions can be handled properly by BioPerl.

-In reality, though, some methods are new and unique to bp-uitls.
-In the future, all non-wrapper methods in bp-utils should ideally be re-factored as BioPerl class methods.
+In reality, though, some methods are new and unique to bp-utils.
+In the future, all non-wrapper methods in bp-utils should ideally be re-factored into BioPerl class methods.
 This way, the bp-utils layer could be as thin as possibe and new methods could be added with minimal coding.

 # Dependencies
 * Perl 5.10.0 or higher